VirgilSecurity/chat-back4app-android/README.md

 ```

 ### Important!
-You have to **Log Out** current user and register two new users, after that you can start e2ee chat with those two new users.
+You have to **Log Out** current user and register two new users, after that you can start E2EE chat with those two new users.
 The reason is that your first two users have got no `Virgil Card`'s, so you can not use encrypt\decrypt for them.

 ## HIPAA & GDPR compliance:

-End-to-End Encryption is a way to meet the technical requirements for HIPAA & GDPR.
+End-to-End Encryption is a way to meet the technical requirements for HIPAA (the United States' Health Insurance Portability and Accountability Act of 1996) & GDPR (the European Union's General Data Protection Regulation).
 If you need more details, sign up for a free [Virgil account][_virgil_account], join our Slack community and ping us there: we’re happy to discuss your own privacy circumstances and help you understand what’s required to meet the technical HIPAA & GDPR requirements.

 ## Where to go from here?